Examinations

 This page is frequently updated - please check back periodically to ensure you are up to date.

-The GCSE Mock written Examinations will take place from Monday 10 to Friday 21 November 2025.
+The A-Level Mock Examinations will take place from Monday 23 February to Friday 27 February 2026.

-Remember that you must arrive fully prepared at your exam room well in advance of these start times, at least 10 minutes.
+All examinations start at 9.00am and 1.00pm.
+Remember that you must arrive fully prepared at your exam room well in advance of this start time - at least 10 minutes.

-Unless specified, written exams will be sat in the School Hall under exam regulations and pupils will be seated according to a seating plan.
+These exams will be sat in the School Hall under exam regulations and students will be seated according to a seating plan.

 Preparation

 The mock exam will be a fair test of prior learning and, as such, candidates should ensure that they prepare themselves thoroughly.
 The outcomes, as always, will assist teaching staff in diagnosing gaps in learning, to plan interventions and inform predictions.
-We always encourage pupils to ensure that they make the best use of this chance to try their best and to receive genuine feedback on their progress.
-We hope that the guidance given in the Elevate Education sessions, Good Study Habits sessions in tutor time and through Learning for Life will support their independent preparation.
+We always encourage students to ensure that they make the best use of this chance to try their best and to receive genuine feedback on their progress.

 Study Leave